SignalGo/SignalGo-full-net/README.md

     }
 ```

-after that you can call your methods from this addresses:
+Then you can call your methods from this addresses like the following example:

 http://localhost:1199/AddressTest/DownloadImage?ali&12